 Participation in the P-card program is a convenience that also carries responsibilities.
 Although the card may be issued in individuals' names, it is University property and consequently, no personal purchases may be made using the P-card.
 All University policies and procedures related to procurement should be followed.

-To receive a P-card or access to the American Express reconciliation tool, contact your department's business manager and ask that they send an email request to firstname.lastname@example.org.
-All user IDs and passwords are provided by Card Programs.
+To receive a P-card contact your department's business manager and ask that they send an email request to email@example.com.
+Card Programs will begin the card issuance process with the department and cardholder.

 P-Card Job Aids